Waterfall Wandering in Cottage Grove

-Pinard Falls is also about a half mile (,8 km) but rated “difficult” for its steep descent.
+Pinard Falls is also about a half mile (.8 km) but rated “difficult” for its steep descent.
 Keeping my head down to watch my step, I discover the details of the forest.
-Amongst the greenery are bright flowers – daisies, lilies – and little critters – caterpillars and slugs.
+Peeking through the greenery are bright flowers – daisies, lilies – and little critters – caterpillars and slugs.
 I could just plunk myself down on the side of the path, observe the earth around me and be quite occupied.
 There is so much minutia to see.
 But I look up because I hear a roar.
 There it is – Pinard Falls.
 This tiered waterfall clamors down 105 feet (32 m) dramatically into one classic pool.
 Pinard Falls has wedged itself backward over time, cutting out a gnarly groove into the cliff.
 Trees cling precariously to the steep embankments and I marvel at their sheer will to thrive right there, growing straight and tall out of the side of boulders.
 A snarl of twisted fallen trees sprawl downstream from the waterfall’s pool, perhaps casualties of the fall’s relentless carving?

 It’s a bit of a scramble to get right down to the pool below, but I do it because of an inner nagging that if I haven’t touched the water, I haven’t arrived at my destination.
 I’m also inspired by the younger folk in our group whom manage to check out every crevice and look around every turn before I’ve even noticed the possibility.
 Visiting Pinard Falls, I feel a sense of accomplishment – “Look mom!
 See where I can go!”
 Check that waterfall off the list.